EPN-V2

 The following applies when the grade F is awarded:

-• Oral exam: If the grade F is awarded following the oral exam, F will be the student's final grade.
-In such cases, the student will have to retake the exam.
-The written thesis will be re-assessed in connection with the resit exam.
+If the grade F is awarded following the oral exam, F will be the student's final grade.
+In such cases, the student will have to retake the exam by submitting a new or reworked master’s thesis for grading.
+If a pass grade is awarded for the written thesis, the candidate can take the oral exam.

 Appealing against grades